 - Previous severe eye injury or disease

 One of my doctors also said eyes with an oblong shape also may be a factor.
-But they were a bit baffled by the number of my problems -- ultimately, four tears and one detachment.
+But they were a bit baffled by the number of my problems compared to other people -- ultimately, four tears and one detachment.

 The aging process is a major factor in retinal tear symptoms.
 As we grow older, the vitreous in our eyeballs begins to change consistency and pull away from the retina.
-If it pulls away too abruptly, it can produce a tear.
+If the vitreous pulls away too abruptly, it can cause a tear.

 If left untreated, fluid from the vitreous can seep into the space behind the retina and force it outward, creating a detachment and a serious potential for blindness.